ntu-aris/caric/index.md

 ## 3.1.
 Procedure

-We welcome all who are interested to join the challenge.
 The procedure is as follows:

 * Sign up via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfpaBQUJmdi6etYXH5t0bj7R-TWuU_11-lUlEfKzcUrz9Cdyw/viewform).

 * Read through the description of CARIC software stack in the remaining of this website.

-Do notice the [rules](#61-ground-rules) on the CARI schemes.
+* Participants develop their CARI schemes based on CARIC.
+Do notice the [ground rules](#61-ground-rules).
+The implementation can be in python, C++ or docker executable.

 * Send your code to Dr. Thien-Minh Nguyen via **thienminh.npn@ieee.org**.
-The implementation can be in python, C++ or docker executable.

 * The submitted method will be evaluated with the [same scenarios included in the package](#52-inspection-scenarios), however the following parameters will be altered:
   * The units' starting positions.
   * The bounding box descriptions.
-  * The interest point locations.
+  * The interest points.
   * The mission time.

-* The methods will be ranked based on the total score obtained in all three scenarios.
+* The methods will be ranked based on the <u>total score obtained in all three scenarios</u>.

 * Results will be announced at the CDC 2023 Workshop on *Autonomous Unmanned Systems Technologies and Applications*.
 Winner will be invited to present their method at the Workshop.